 While the college maintains a database of many available externships, additional locations can be approved by submitting the required Application Request for Practice Approval.

 - This form must be submitted by the practice, not the student.

 - Domestic externship requests need to be submitted at least 2 months before your planned visit.

 - International externship requests need to be submitted 6-12 months before your planned visit (*see additional details on international externships below).

 Please carefully read the details and instructions below regarding externships.

 - UF students enroll through ONE.UF for academic credit during the semseter in which you will be receiving credit, before drop/add ends (Offshore Students, see Dot)

-- Only third and fourth-year students are eligible for externships.
+- Only third and fourth-year students are eligible to receive credit for externships.